xiechangan123/Panel/SECURITY.md

 Thank you in advance for your support and help!

-To some security beginners: Any operation performed through the panel `session` / `access_token` (including but not limited to: obtaining root permissions, reading/writing sensitive system files, executing arbitrary shell commands, etc.) is not considered a security issue.
+To some security beginners: Any operation performed through the logged panel `session` / `access_token` (including but not limited to: obtaining root permissions, reading/writing sensitive system files, executing arbitrary shell commands, etc.) is not considered a security issue.
 Please do not waste each other's time by submitting such reports.
-Such low-level reports are of no help to your resume.